Noreen-Aslam/ts_atm/README.md

 Features:
 .
 User authentication with a PIN code

- .Check account balance
+.
+Check account balance

- .Withdraw money from the account
+.
+Withdraw money from the account